Cinderella Castle: Magic Kingdom

-As of late Spring 2021, Cinderella Castle is decorated with what Disney calls “Earidescent” gold and blue bunting, ribbons and other decorations.
-Cinderella Castle will be decorated like this until March 31, 2023, for “The World's Most Magical Celebration”.
+As of late Spring 2021, Cinderella Castle has been decorated with what Disney calls "EARidescent" gold and blue bunting, ribbons and other decorations.
+Cinderella Castle was fully decorated with these through April 2, 2023 when the decorations began to be removed in phases following the end of "The World's Most Magical Celebration".
+In August 2025 at Destination D23, it was announced that Cinderella Castle will be restored to the classic colors.